 Although they only released two albums ‘Upstairs at Eric’s’ and ‘You & Me Both’ on Mute Records, YAZOO’s impact was lasting.
-Despite their success, Clarke was reprising the personal disillusionment that had seen him leave DEPECHE MODE and decided ‘You & Me Both’ was to be YAZOO’s swansong.
-He then moved on to produce his mate ROBERT MARLOW, record as THE ASSEMBLY with Fergal Sharkey and YAZOO producer Eric Radcliffe before settling down to form ERASURE with Andy Bell.
+Despite their success, Clarke was reprising the personal disillusionment that had seen him leave DEPECHE MODE.
+Clarke decided ‘You & Me Both’ was to be YAZOO’s swansong and he then moved on to produce his mate Robert Marlow, record as THE ASSEMBLY with Fergal Sharkey and YAZOO producer Eric Radcliffe before settling down to form ERASURE with Andy Bell.

 But since then, Moyet has been working on her most exciting AND electronic project since those heady YAZOO days.
-Entitled ‘the minutes’, it is a collaboration with producer Guy Sigsworth, best known for his work with BJORK and MADONNA.
-With overtly synthetic but contemporary tracks such as ‘Right As Rain’, ‘Filigree’,’Love Reign Supreme’ and ‘Changeling’, the album is rightly being hailed as one of her best recordings for many years.
-ALISON MOYET spoke to The Electricity Club about her new album and more…
+Entitled ‘the minutes’, it is a collaboration with producer Guy Sigsworth, best known for his work with Björk and Madonna.
+With overtly synthetic but contemporary tracks such as ‘Right As Rain’, ‘Filigree’, ‘Love Reign Supreme’ and ‘Changeling’, the album is rightly being hailed as one of her best recordings for many years.
+Alison Moyet spoke about her new album and more…

 Your last album ‘The Turn’ was 2007 and you did the YAZOO tour in 2008.
 What was the spark to record an electronic based album?